DAF201/Crank-Development-Guide-Book/README.md

 ```lua
 gre.get_value("backend_version")
 ```
 to take variables out from UI.
-And if we just directly bind this UI variable to display, we can directly change the value displayed on screen.
+And if we just directly bind this UI variable to display, we can directly change the value displayed on screen which should be 08/15/22 now.

 # data_IO